apiaria/saucedemo-test-project/README.md

 Contains common utility code to keep tests clean and DRY.

 - `constants/testData.ts` - static test data used in the tests
-- `helpers/helperFunctions.ts` - helper functions containing login, logout functionality as well as other helper functions used in tests
+- `helpers/helperFunctions.ts` - helper functions containing login, logout functionality used in tests

 ---